tinzzyli/traffic/README.md

 # This is a traffic pipeline project code.
-The correct code was stored in `/traffic`.
+The correct code was stored in `traffic`.

 Mainly including **VideoToFrame, ObjectDetection, LicenseRecognition, PersonRecognition, and FrameToVideo.**